AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 To configure Transitive Routing, follow these steps.

 1. Log in to Aviatrix Controller.
 2. Attach the Edge Gateway to the first Transit Gateway.
 Follow the steps in `3b.
-Attach Edge Gateway to Transit Gateway`_.
+Attach the Edge Gateway to the Transit Gateway`_.
 3. Repeat and attach the Edge Gateway to the second Transit Gateway.
 4. Navigate to **MULTI-CLOUD TRANSIT** > **Advanced Config** > **Transitive Routing**.
 5. Click the toggle to enable Transitive Routing.